 Higher transactional volumes tend to deliver the best returns on investment.
 While RPA can be used to automate virtually any process, if the process is not performed often or performed by lots of people, the ROI may just not be there.

 And finally, any process where there is an opportunity or physical cost for performing the process slowly or incorrectly, could be a good candidate process.
 For example, we have a customer who receives hundreds of orders per week from one large customer.
 As part of that contract, our client is obligated to issue a $75 credit for every order they enter incorrectly.
 Prior to utilizing RPA, our client was experiencing about a 12% error rate which meant they were issuing thousands of dollars per week in credits.
 With RPA, not only has the error rate dropped to near zero, thus eliminating all those credits, but they’re also delivering faster turnaround time on every order which makes their customer real happy.

 That’s it!
 Now you have a foundational understanding of what RPA is, why it’s valuable and where it can be applied.

-If you would like to learn more about RPA and how to realize the benefits of it, get on a call with Russell, our subject matter expert.
+If you would like to learn more about RPA and how to realize the benefits of it, get on a call with Ryan, our subject matter expert.
 You can schedule some time with him and check his schedule by clicking this button below.